-I always pictured myself a mom to all boys.
+I always pictured myself as a mom to all boys.
 I grew up in a house with three brothers and just happened to babysit mostly boys.
 I was used to rough-housing, poop jokes, and can still have a full conversation in movie quotes.
 My husband, on the other hand, grew up with three sisters—even his family cat was a girl.
 His formative years included dance recitals, dress-up, and surviving a household of four synchronized cycles.
-Surely he was due for a little guy time.

 With my first pregnancy, we decided not to find out our baby’s sex.
 This was surprising to nearly everyone we knew, including the staff of doctors and nurses surrounding me as I had an unexpected C-section at 35 weeks.
 After we heard our baby’s first cry, my husband had to yell over the curtain, “is it a boy or a girl?!”
 We barely had time to process “it’s a girl!” as we were launched headfirst into our new parenting adventure.

 Finding Out Our Baby’s Gender and Not Feeling Happy

 A few years later I was pregnant again and I thought I wanted to wait to find out whether we were having a boy or a girl.
 But two days before my 20-week ultrasound, I had this strong urge to find out the baby’s sex.
 So we asked the technician to put the photos in a sealed envelope, which we planned to open on an upcoming babymoon.
 It was so hard to wait, but after a mid-summer al fresco dinner, we strolled down to a lapping lakeshore, sat down in two Adirondack chairs, and opened the envelope.
 I looked at the sonogram photo—we were having another girl.
 I cried.
 I’m not proud of it.
 I immediately regretted that we’d opened that damn envelope.

 We were having another girl.
 I cried.
 I’m not proud of it.
 I immediately regretted that we’d opened that damn envelope.